 Getting to Know Facebook’s Insights Interface

-Step 1: Add Pages to Follow
+Step 1: Add pages to follow

 To add pages to follow on Facebook, go to Insights, which you can find on the sidebar if you are using the new 2020 Facebook updated design.
 Once in the Insights dashboard Overview, scroll down to the bottom and you will see the “Pages to Follow” section.
 You can add your competitor pages by clicking on the “Add Pages” button.

 Let’s say your brand is a mid-sized premium water company.
-In that case, you would want to add both similar-sized and local competitors to keep an eye.
+In that case, you would want to add both similar-sized and local competitors to keep an eye on.
 Monitoring industry giants like FIJI Water might inspire you, too.
 It’s always a good idea to think outside of the box, in this case, the box is the local market.

 For example, for premium water producers we’ve added the following companies to monitor via Facebook Insights: